Who will blink first? Theresa May survives but Brexit conundrum remains

 Many worry the prime ministers' solution — the so-called Irish backstop — gives the E.U. too much power, could break up the U.K., or even risks a return to the sectarian violence that plagued the region for much of the 20th century.

-In a bid to overcome this widespread opposition, May has returned to the European negotiating table and seek assurances that this backstop will never be used.
+In a bid to overcome this widespread opposition, May has returned to the European negotiating table to seek assurances that this backstop will never be used.

 Europe also wants to avoid a no-deal cliff-edge — something that would see pain inflicted all around.
 But E.U. officials have insisted that they will not renegotiate the core of May's deal, especially not the problematic parts about the Irish backstop.